 Harriet Tubman National Historical Park

-The National Park Service preserves the Thompson Memorial African Methodist Episcopal Zion Church, where Tubman attended service for 22 years and was buried from.
+The National Park Service preserves the Thompson Memorial African Methodist Episcopal Zion Church, where Tubman attended service for 22 years.

 Two routes are available to guide you through the underground railroad history in Cayuga County.
 The Auburn driving tour has 34 sites and the Cayuga County driving tour has 27 sites.